harunaltunhr/class-repo-template/.github/ISSUE_TEMPLATE/weekly-homework-issue.md

 - [ ] exercise name: [repo](https://github.com/user-name/repo-name), [live (if there is)]()
 - [ ] exercise name: [repo](https://github.com/user-name/repo-name), [live (if there is)]()
 - [ ] ...

-> [Follow this link](https://github.com/HackYourFutureBelgium/class-6/issues/59) to study a well-done homework issue.